Curated Sources for Change Leaders

 Start with the big "why" to check your leadership true north:

-The focus of this month's in-person event, the Inner Development Goals framework is required reading for change leaders.
+The Inner Development Goals framework is required reading for change leaders.
 Related to the United Nations Sustainable Development Goals, framing up readiness to collaborate starts here.
 You might even catch yourself watching the video with your morning coffee a few times a month.

 Behavior standards also level set collaboration expectations, giving shared values a foundation to build upon.